ceford/cefjdemos-data-jdm-user/articles/en/menus/menu-item-types.md

 Menu item types are defined in each component that has site views.
 The Joomla core has about 10 such components, each with several views giving a total of over 30 types.
-The following screenshot shows the components with menu item type.
-Select any component to see the list of types defined by that component:
+The following screenshot shows the components with menu item types.
+Each component expands on selection to display a list of types defined by that component:

 <img
 src="https://docs.joomla.org/images/thumb/f/f7/J4x-menu-item-type-select-en.png/800px-J4x-menu-item-type-select-en.png"